 Enhancing the wellbeing of people and communities through inspirational learning

-The programme which has been delivered to over 23,000 frontline staff across New Zealand so far, evidences impressive changes amongst staff who attend.
+- has been delivered to over 25,000 frontline staff across New Zealand

-The programme is developed to ‘fill the gap’ between knowing that you want to help, but not knowing how.
+- fills the gap between knowing that you want to help, but not knowing how.

 Leading Wellbeing at Work